Razakabdul-12/App/docs/articles/expensify-classic/workspaces/Expense-Settings.md

 - **Default to billable** – Expenses are billable by default but can be marked as non-billable.
 - **Default to non-billable** – Expenses are non-billable by default but can be marked as billable.

-If your **Group Workspace** integrates with Xero, QuickBooks Online, or Sage Intacct, you can export billable expenses for invoicing.
+If your **Group Workspace** integrates with Xero or QuickBooks Online, you can export billable expenses for invoicing.
 Configure this under the **Coding** tab in the connection settings.

 ## eReceipts